swarna30/Emotion-Correlation-Mining-Through-Deep-Learning-Models-on-Natural-Language-Text/README.txt

 STEP 11: click on Remove  redudant data to remove them STEP 12: click on Recommend the group
 STEP 13: click on Cluster the group
-STEP 14: Performance Analysis
-		-To calculate the Algorithm accuracy by using Confusion matrix.
-	--> Result
-		-Generate the graph based on the number of tweets in the each groups.
+STEP 14: click on Performance Analysis to calculate the Algorithm accuracy by using Confusion matrix STEP 15: A graph will be generated based on the number of tweets in the each groups.